What are Ovarian Cysts?

 Treatment for Ovarian Cysts:

 Most ovarian cysts resolve on their own, but some need attention.
-The treatment for ovarian cysts depends on the women’s age, the type, size and the likely cause of the cysts and whether the cyst is producing any symptoms or not.
+The treatment for ovarian cysts depends on the woman’s age, type, size, and likely cause of the cysts, as well as whether the cyst is producing any symptoms or not.
 The possible treatments for ovarian cysts include:

 Surgery: